The history of PATHS Atlanta Kung Fu is undoubtedly engaging. The PATHS of today and the PATHS of its founding in 2007

-The problem came shortly after the marketing materials were done up and put out with this new branding… There was the Heavens Gate mass suicide (can you believe they still exist?!?)!
-So we had to scrap that name fast, as we didn’t want any sort of association with that (now that’s history).
+The problem came right after the marketing materials were done up and put out with this new branding.
+There was the Heavens Gate mass suicide (can you believe they still exist?!?)!
+So we had to scrap that name fast, as we didn’t want any association with that (now that’s history).

 After becoming the Athens Bei Shaolin Wu Guan (Athens Northern Shaolin Martial Training Hall), we continued our Kung Fu.